danielrcollins1/OED-Expanded/characters.md

 |22-24 | +4 |
 |Every 3  | (+1) |

-\* For each point of Intelligence above 10, character is able to learn one additional language, which can be selected at a later time.

 **Experience Points**: In OED, ability scores do not affect XP earned.

 ## Race

 **Movement**: In OED all PC races move at a base speed of 12" (60') per round.

-**Languages**: All Intellegent races are presumed to have thier own langage.
-Alignment languages are not used, but factions may have "secret" languages.
-All PCs are presumed to be literate in their starting languages.

 ### Humans

-**Starting Languages**: Common (in OED common is considered the standard Human tounge of the region).

 **Class Options**: Can be a member of any class, and advance to an unlimited level.